Conference Operations and Events Services

 - Event Entries correspond with information provided to the College Calendar.
 Memo listings often provide more details and context than the same event, as listed on the Calendar.
 Events must be on the Calendar to show chronologically in the Memo.

-- Notices are items of interest to the community, such as employment opportunities, accomplishments, deadlines and campus resources.
+- Notices are items of interest to the community, such as employment opportunities, accomplishments, deadlines, and campus resources.
 Events must be listed in the College Calendar and entered as Event Entries.
-Please do not submit Events as Notices.
+Please do not submit Events as Announcements.

 Deadline for submissions is 5 p.m. on Thursday.
 For more information about submitting to the memo, fill out the Memo Submission Form.